 Sweat drips down the side of my face as my hand grips the vinyl door handle of our tiny white Toyota Yaris rental car.
 Chris whizzes down winding country roads, narrowly missing the suicidal pheasants ready to end their lives as they leap into the path of our oncoming vehicle.
 This was our terrifying drive through England.

 Where it all began

-When I lived in Scotland, only a few of my friends had their driver’s license.
+When I lived in Scotland, only a few of my friends had their driver’s licenses.
 And Chris was not one of them.
 I once attempted to drive a friend’s car in the car park at my workplace.
-But driving while sitting in the “wrong” side of the car felt weird.
-(In Canada, the driver sits on the left and the passenger sits on the right.
+But driving while sitting on the “wrong” side of the car felt weird.
+(In Canada, the driver sits on the left, and the passenger sits on the right.
 It’s the opposite in Scotland.)
-I had to shift gears with my left hand instead of my right, which just confused things and I had no confidence at all.
+I had to shift gears with my left hand instead of my right, which just confused things, and I had no confidence at all.

 So, for our upcoming road trip, I nominated the newly-licensed Chris to be the driver.
 I wasn’t sure how fast he’d drive or how experienced he really was, but I’d made up my mind.